Door-to-door Canvassing Guide - Campaign Owner

 As a rule, political campaigns have a predefined set of goals and expectations.
 Canvassing campaigns are not an exception.
 In the previous section, we discussed what kinds of personalities may be found among the members of a canvassing team and what roles they can play within a team per their personalities.
 Based on the roles assigned to the team members, individuals have different goals and expectations.

 In this section, we will be examining several roles of the canvassing campaign members and their respective aims and responsibilities.

-Although door-to-door canvassing can influence the election results, some campaign owners may take a decision to never include canvassing into their campaigns.
+Although door-to-door canvassing can influence election results, some campaign owners may make a decision to never include canvassing in their campaigns.
 Here are some reasons that justify their decision:

-- Secondly, a professional campaign owner can decide to skip canvassing because he or she would retire after the current campaign and does not see any need in the input of extra effort into their last campaign.
+- Secondly, a professional campaign owner can decide to skip canvassing because he or she would retire after the current campaign and does not see any need the input extra effort into his or her last campaign.
 Alternatively, a less skilled campaign owner can forego canvassing because of laziness, changes in personal life, and so on.

 - In addition, a campaign owner can forego canvassing if he or she is a “mule” candidate with a certain goal in mind, which is to divert and allocate valuable votes from another candidate.
-This is often a case with three-way or larger scale races.
+This is often the case with three-way or larger-scale races.

-- Some classic candidates may take a decision to avoid canvassing.
-In such scenario, the candidate effectively plays his or her role without being a part of the plot.
+- Some classic candidates may make a decision to avoid canvassing.
+In such a scenario, the candidate effectively plays his or her role without being a part of the plot.

 Campaign Owner’s Goals